A simple question, was the British Infantry more effective with the 51mm lightweight infantry mortar than it is now, without it?

 At 13kg, it is at the heavy end but with a maximum range of 1.2km and a very small firing signature, interesting nonetheless.

-This is far from anywhere near my usual fare but I do think there exists a gap, and instead of coming up with ever more complex ever more expensive solutions, that gap should be filled with something simple, light, cheap, and versatile, and did I mention cheap and simple!
+This is far from anywhere near my usual fare but I do think there exists a gap, and instead of coming up with ever more complex ever more expensive solutions, that gap should be filled with something simple, light, cheap, versatile, and did I mention cheap and simple?

 The Fly-K type grenade projectors are certainly interesting, the low signature and low weight make them immediately attractive, as does the hedgehog thing, but do they have the range of natures to make them versatile enough for the longer term, perhaps not.

-No doubt we have tried them all, compared rocket flares to 40mm grenades and all manner of mortars to compare manufacturers claims to reality, and to test durability and effects, just waiting for the magic money tree to be forthcoming.
+No doubt we have tried them all, compared rocket flares to 40mm grenades and all manner of mortars to compare manufacturers’ claims to reality, and tested durability and effects, just waiting for the magic money tree to be forthcoming.